MARKETING AND COMMUNICATIONS OFFICER

 - Familiarity with social media platforms, strategies, best practices and the associated use of analytics.

 - Superior written and visual communication skills to be able to prepare compelling, audience-appropriate, and publication-ready scripts, speeches, press releases, digital content, marketing materials, reports, and correspondence.

-- Honesty, integrity, and the ability to safeguard City resources.
+- Honesty, integrity and the ability to maintain confidentiality.

-The current salary range (Pay Range 2JX) for City of Milwaukee residents is $62,338-$87,270 annually, and the salary range for non-residents is $60,809-$85,129.
+The current salary range (2JX) is $62,338-$87,270 annually, and the resident incentive salary range for City of Milwaukee residents is $64,209-$89,889.
 Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.

 The City of Milwaukee provides a comprehensive benefit program that includes the following: